rlnsanz/automatic-parakeet/README.md

 ## Grading Considerations

+The primary inspiration for our program structure is from here http://stackoverflow.com/a/18520855.

 It is not possible to pass memory addresses from kernel space into user space: dereferencing a pointer in user-space that is valid in kernel-space will cause a segmentation fault.

 To work around this constraint, it is possible to allocate a memory block m1 in user-space, and pass the address of m1 to a system call.
 Then, the system call can pass data back to the user space by using the m1 block.

 The *proc_count and *proc_array formal parameters in sys_get_proc_custom are used for these purposes.

+Differences between the output of our program include:
+- Minor differences in spacing
+- Minor differences in time (time was calculated according to Mr. Duo's suggestion on BlackBoard)

 ## Credits